-You can find the most current cost estimate for your program, in easily printable format, on the CIE Harlaxton webpage.
+You can find the most current Cost Estimate for your program, in easily printable format, on the CIE Harlaxton webpage.
 Be sure you are looking at the correct term.
-Remember that the cost estimate includes what you pay to UW-Eau Claire, what you pay to Harlaxton, and what you pay directly to other vendors.
+The cost estimate includes what you pay to UWEC, what you pay to Harlaxton, and what you pay directly to other vendors.